mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 - online weight is calculated on every new rep or if it has been 5m
 - the online weight is saved every 5m
 - the trending weight is calculated every 5m by selecting the median weight over the last `4032` periods (i.e. 14 days)
-- the delta weight is the highest weight among trending, online, or minimum multipled by `0.67`
+- the delta weight is the highest weight among trending, online, or minimum multiplied by `0.67`

 ### Notable Functions